 If you’re thinking of moving to Australia, here are some handy things to know before you arrive to make your transition easier.

 Boasting the fourth highest number of international students in the world and home to six of the 50 best cities in the world for students, Australia has seven of the top 100 universities in the world and over 22,000 courses across 1,100 institutions.
-This strong academic offering has resulted in more than 2.5 million graduate international students (last year alone there were 624,000 international students in Australia, representing 194 nationalities, with the majority studying in higher education institutions).

 While you could travel through several countries in a few hours across Europe, four hours on a train, bus or car will often leave you in the same state in Australia!
 The beautiful and diverse landscape makes travel around the country popular on weekends and holidays, but many underestimate how long it can take to get to each destination, so plan ahead and plan carefully.
 In some cases, it may not be easy to make your way from place to place without public transport or a car.